-Do you ever think to yourself that you have the talent to make it to the top of your field – you just don’t know what that field may be?
-Do you think you could make it as almost anything- but you don’t know which thing to start with?
-In today’s ever more educated work-force, there are usually a range of appropriate jobs to suit the skills and interest of each job-seeker.
+Likely, you have the potential to make it to the top of your non-existing field.
+You just have to find it.
+Many people are in your shoes, unsure how to even begin to search for the right job.
+In today’s highly educated work-force, typically there is a large range of appropriate jobs suited to various skills and interest for each job seeker.
 Therefore, deciding ‘what career is right for me’ can be a difficult process.
-Even if you do land a suitable role, there is little chance you will stay in the same field for the rest of your working life.
+However, it’s important to remember, even if you do land a suitable job, there is little chance you will stay in the same field for the rest of your working life.

-According to the Bureau of Labor Statistics workers change their careers on average five to seven times in a lifetime (this varies according to industry).
-Moreover, The US (2008) Census Bureau found that the average job holder stayed with the same employer for just 4 years.
-Graduates, however, are likely to stay in a career for longer because their jobs are more likely to be related to their career goals (Miller, 1997).
+According to the Bureau of Labour, statistics show that workers change their careers on average five to seven times in a lifetime (this varies according to industry).
+Moreover, in the US (2008) Census Bureau found that the average job holder stayed with the same employer for just 4 years.
+Graduates, however, are likely to stay in a career for longer because their jobs are more likely to be related to their career goals.
 That said there is no harm in thoroughly exploring the subject and trying to find the most suitable career for both your skills and interests.
 From there, it is easier to decide if a given career or role is something that resonates with you and whether it is something you are willing to try.
 There are many ways you can go about deciding which career path to choose.
-Of course, there is no exact formula that can tell you where you are most likely to achieve.
-Even if there were only you could know if it matched your ambitions and career-goals.
+Of course, there is no exact formula that can tell you where you are most likely to excel.

 One of the ways to help one decide which career path is right for them is to take a personality test.
 There are hundreds of personality tests available; each one will differ in length and style.
 In general, a personality test consists of different questions about your habits, behaviours and emotions.
 Questions are usually yes/no or are ranked on a 4-5 point scale.
 A personality test will give you an indication of how your traits compare to the traits of other people who have taken the same test.
 JobTestPrep offers a personality test which indicates where you are lacking/over-performing on particular traits according to the position being applied for.